Cgcharles7/opg/README.md

-# Open Problem Garden — Revived
+# A User-Driven Collection of Open Research Problems

 A collaborative archive and exploration of open mathematical problems.
-Inspired by the original *Open Problem Garden*, this project aims to preserve, modernize, and extend its vision through open, community-driven development.
+There has been a lot of talk on social media, message boards and across the internet looking for open research problems.
+Wikipedia originated such a collection.
+This project is based on content taken from Wikipedia, but housed in GitHib to have a community-driven approach.

 ---

 ## About This Project

-The Open Problem Garden has long served as a valuable reference for mathematicians, students, and researchers exploring conjectures across diverse mathematical fields.
+Having a space for mathematicians, students, and researchers to access and explore conjectures across diverse mathematical fields is an interest that has been expressed across social media, message boards, and the internet in general.
-Over time, however, the original site became vulnerable and inactive, leaving much of its content at risk.

-This repository seeks to **revitalize that spirit**, creating a safe, public, and collaborative space where open problems can live, grow, and connect.
+This repository seeks to answer this interest by creating a safe, public, and collaborative space where open problems can live, grow, and connect.

 ---

 ## Project Goals

-1. **Preserve** the original conjectures and their metadata in a clean, structured format (`.json` / `.csv`)
+1. **Collect** conjectures and their metadata are stored them in a structured format (`.json`)
 2. **Provide Access** through static, interactive web pages (via GitHub Pages)
-3. **Encourage Collaboration** by allowing anyone to improve definitions, structure, or data
+3. **Encourage Collaboration** by allowing anyone to improve definitions, structure, additional references, additional conjectures
 4. **Explore Connections** among conjectures using modern data science tools

-Beyond preservation, one goal is to extend the original *Open Problem Garden* into a **living mathematical ecosystem**.

 ---